Working as a Licensed Practical Nurse (LPN)

 • Insert and care for urinary catheters

-• Care for patients with tracheostomy tube and ventilators
+• Care for patients with tracheostomy tubes and ventilators

-• Insert and care for patients that need nasogastric tubes
+• Insert and care for patients who need nasogastric tubes

 • Give feedings through a nasogastric or gastrostomy tube